 Kidney:

 The kidney is a bean-shaped, fist-sized organ that helps cleans the body from any toxic or other waste products.
-Not only that, the kidney plays an important role in helping to maintain one’s blood pressure, the volume of our body fluids, the ratio of water in our bodies, and our PH balance.
-We have two kidneys, but one healthy one is all we need.
-However, throughout time, we start to lose some of our kidney function.
+In addition, the kidney plays an important role in helping to maintain blood pressure, the volume of body fluids, and the body's water and PH balance.
+We have two kidneys, but one healthy kidney could be sufficient for our needs.
+As we get older, we start to lose some of our kidney function.

 Signs of LN may include: